marygracemoesta/R-User-Guide/Developing_on_Databricks/Customizing.md

 ```
 Note the path is `/databricks/rscripts/modify-rprofile.sh`.
 This is what we will add to the _Init Script_ path in the Advanced Options section of the cluster UI.

-#### Adding Packages to `.libPaths()` at Startup
+#### Add a Library at Startup

-If you are using the Faster Package Loads method, you may find yourself adding extra lines of code for each script to set the `.libPaths()` to include your directory on DBFS.
+If you are using the [Faster Package Loads](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/package_management.md#faster-package-loads) method, you may find yourself adding extra lines of code for each script to set the `.libPaths()` to include your directory on DBFS.
 To avoid adding these lines in each script or UDF, you can use an init script to copy over your R packages to the default library path for R - `/databricks/spark/R/lib`.

 ```python
 %python